 - Balancing blood glucose – MCT oil on keto helps balance out blood sugar levels.
 This, in turn, lowers inflammation and oxidative stress in the body.
 High blood sugar is linked to all major diseases because it leads to inflammation.

-- Enhancing apoptosis – Apoptosis is a normal metabolic process of cell recycling.
-Poor diets and bad lifestyle habits inhibit apoptosis leading to premature aging and disease onset.
-Studies show that capric acid boosts apoptosis in some cells .
-Low-carb diets, in general, also boost apoptosis.
+- Increasing autophagy– Autophagy is a normal metabolic process of cell recycling.
+Poor diets and bad lifestyle habits inhibit autophagy, leading to premature aging and disease onset.
+Studies show that capric acid boosts autophagy .
+However, low-carb diets, in general, also boost this beneficial cell-recycling system.

 - Free radical prevention – Free radicals are molecules with an unpaired electron that damage DNA.
 Normally, our body gets rid of free radicals with the help of antioxidants.
 MCTs also act as antioxidants, and in this way protect against free radicals.